 - Once they're done, carefully stir them into the sauce.
 If you stir to roughly the yams may break apart.

 - To test their doneness, take one out and taste it.
 If it's still a bit hard.

 Let it cook a bit longer. when the tines of fork can pierce the sweet potato easily, it's done.

 - This dish is best served warm.

-If you think this stove-top candied yams recipe looks good, save it to your Pinterest Board or share it on Facebook.
+If you think this candied yams recipe looks good, save it to your Pinterest Board or share it on Facebook.
 Don’t forget to follow me on Pinterest too!

 YOU MAY ALSO LIKE THESE OTHER SOUTHERN RECIPES: